Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Rationals and hyperbolic groups

 \begin{theorem} Let $G$ be a torsion-free cocompact lattice in the isometry group of the octonionic hyperbolic plane, and let $B \subset G$ be a finite subset.
-Then for every $n \in \N$, there exists a torsion-free hyperbolic quotient $G \to G_n$, injective on $B$, of cohomological dimension $16$, such that for every unitary $G_n$-representation $V$, the second homology is $H_2(G_n; V) \cong V^n$. \end{theorem}
+Then for every $m \in \N$, there exists a torsion-free hyperbolic quotient $G \to G_m$, injective on $B$, of cohomological dimension $16$, such that for every unitary $G_m$-representation $V$, the second homology is $H_2(G_m; V) \cong V^m$. \end{theorem}

-Cocompact lattices in the isometry group of the octonionic hyperbolic plane exist \cite{BHC}, and they can be chosen torsion-free up to passing to a finite index subgroup \cite{selberg}.

 \begin{proof} The group $G$ is torsion-free hyperbolic of cohomological dimension $16$, and by \cref{t2 lattices} it has property $[T_2]$.
-We construct $G_n$ by induction on $n$, starting with $G_0 = G$, which works by \cref{tn homology}.
+We construct $G_m$ by induction on $n$, starting with $G_0 = G$, which works by \cref{tn homology}.

-Suppose by induction that $G_{n-1}$ has been constructed. \cref{CL element} gives an element $g \in G_{n-1}$ and we define $G_n$ to be the corresponding group-theoretic Dehn filling. \cref{CL element} gives injectivity on $B$ and the fact that $G_n$ is torsion-free hyperbolic.
-The first part of \cref{excision elementary} implies that the cohomological dimension of $G_n$ is $16$.
-Moreover, since $G_{n-1}$ has property $(T)$, applying \cref{tn homology} and the second part of \cref{excision elementary}, we obtain, for every unitary $G_n$-representation $V$, a short exact sequence
+Suppose by induction that $G_m$ has been constructed.
+Apply \cref{induction step prescribed power} with the finite set $B$ (and any $x, H$), let $g$ be the resulting element and $G_{m+1}$ the Dehn filling quotient.
+Hence $G_{m+1}$ is non-elementary hyperbolic, the quotient $G \to G_{m+1}$ is injective on $B$, and $(G_m, \langle g \rangle, \langle g \rangle)$ is a Cohen--Lyndon triple.
+Now $G$ is the fundamental group of a closed $16$-dimensional aspherical manifold, so it has cohomological dimension $16$, and $H^{16}(G; \Z) \cong \Z$.
+The first part of \cref{excision elementary} therefore implies that the cohomological dimension of $G_{m+1}$ is $16$, hence in particular that $G_{m+1}$ is torsion-free.
+Moreover, since $G_m$ has property $(T)$, applying \cref{tn homology} and the second part of \cref{excision elementary}, we obtain, for every unitary $G_{m+1}$-representation $V$, a short exact sequence

-By the induction hypothesis the first term is $V^{n-1}$.
-Therefore $H_2(G_n; V) \cong V^n$, which proves the claim and hence the theorem. \end{proof}
+By the induction hypothesis the first term is $V^m$.
+Therefore $H_2(G_{m+1}; V) \cong V^{m+1}$, which proves the claim and hence the theorem. \end{proof}

-\begin{remark} The groups $G_n$ of course fail to have property $(T_2)$, despite being quotients of the $(T_2)$ group $G$, as remarked in \cite{FFF}.
-Still, the second homology (and similarly the second cohomology) functor enjoys some strong form of rigidity: in a way, its output can be read directly from its input.
+\begin{remark} The groups $G_m$ of course fail to have property $(T_2)$, despite being quotients of the $(T_2)$ group $G$, as remarked in \cite{FFF}.
+Still, the second homology (and similarly the second cohomology) functor enjoys some strong form of rigidity: in a way, its output can be read directly from its input, and the same will be true in the next constructions.
 It would be interesting to explore whether a (co)homological rigidity of this form characterises quotients of $(T_2)$ groups. \end{remark}